GeorgeBrooker/EcogreenCapstone/sam-with-postgres/Quickstart(after install).md

 The github should contain a DB file that come pre filled with some test data.
 If the database is empty you can use the ```docker/dynamodb/KasishDM.json``` file with amazons ```noSQL workbench``` app to fill the database with the appropriate values.

 ## DEPLOYMENT.
 To deploy the application you will need to set your proper AWS credentials in the AWS cli.
+AWS credentials regularly expire, so you will most likely net to reset them every deployment.

+To reset your AWS credentials:
+- Go to the login portal and get your access keys & session token
+- run ```aws configure``` in the terminal and put in your access key and secret key.
+- run ```aws configure set aws_session_token {your session token}``` to set your session token.
+- confirm sucessful credentials change by running ```aws sts get-caller-identity```.
+If it returns a userId, account, and Arn, you're in.